22 Best Barbecue Side Dishes

 This version doesn’t require a dozen different cheeses you’ve never heard of (although you can totally use a few different kinds of cheese if you like).

-Instead, you get the wonderful smoky flavor, and there are also some bbq spices incorporated.
+Instead, you get the wonderful smoky flavor, and there are also some BBQ spices incorporated.

 You can easily cook this in the smoker while your main protein is resting.
 Depending on how hot you can get your smoker you may want to finish it with a quick broil in the oven.